fga-eps-mds/2022-2-Squad07/README.md

 ## Using ez-docs

-To start using *ez-docs*, you'll need a markdown template, a database (.csv, .txt, .xls) and a pattern of keys.
+To start using *ez-docs*, you'll need a markdown template, a database (.csv, .xlsx, .json) and a pattern of keys.

 * directory_template: str - template.md